andrea12edoardo/entity-classification-datafellas/README.md

 #  📖 About

-This project implement and Named Entity Recognition (NER) for financial documents, focusing on deep learning architectures such as LSTM, GRU, BiLSTM, and Transformer-based models (BERT).
+This project implement Named Entity Recognition (NER) for financial documents and emails, focusing on deep learning architectures such as LSTM, GRU, BiLSTM, and Transformer-based models (BERT).
 The workflow covers everything from data preprocessing to model training, evaluation, and comparison in a financial text domain.

 ## Authors